-The formula for the binomial distribution is:
+The method for the binomial distribution is:

 $$ P(x) = pr (1 − p) n−r . nCr $$